What To Know Before Moving To Hawaii - Your Quick Tip Guide

 This question is a bit nuanced and depends on your previous experience with Hawaii.
 If you have no experience at all with the islands, first you need to decide where is right for you.
 If you’re already familiar and know where you want to move - you still need to take the time to properly prepare.
 I would say don’t rush it - but start preparing as soon as possible.

 If you have pets, there are even more preparations to make.
 The Five Days or Less program can help to minimize that stress for your beloved furry family members.

 Every island is unique in its own way and even the neighborhoods have their own miniature culture and feel.
 You really need to spend the time getting to know the area and make sure it’s a good fit for you.
 Due to the diversity of cultures in Hawaii, most people are welcoming and accepting of others - but there will always be nooks and crannies where you will always be an outsider.

-I recommend spending around a month on each island.
+I recommend spending several weeks to a month on each island.
 This lets you get out of tourist mode and really explore, talking to residents and feeling out where is the best match for you.
 It gets a little simpler if you’ve vacationed and know the area you want to move to.